sokooltools/DotNetCheck/README.md

-"# DotNetCheck"
+# DotNetCheck
-Shows all the versions of DotNet currently installed on this computer.
+Opens a dialog box showing all versions of DotNet currently installed on this computer.